claudioperez/OpenSees-Upstream/doc/analysis/integrator/StaticIntegrator.md

 to zero the vector and then add it's $R$ vector to the residual, i.e. it performs the following:

-::: {.tabbing}
+::: tabbing
 while ̄ while w̄hile ̄ theEle-$>$zeroResidual()\
 theEle-$>$addRtoResid()
 :::

-The method returns $0$.
+The method returns $0$.\

 ```{.cpp}
 virtual int formNodTangent(DOF_Group \*theDof);
 ```

 This should never be called in a static analysis.
 An error message is printed if it is.
-Returns -1.
+Returns -1.\

 ```{.cpp}
 virtual int formNodUnbalance(DOF_Group \*theDof);